Back to All Events

 DAY 3 - PERFORMANCE & CREATION WORKSHOP

-• Wildseed Centre for Art & Activism 24 Cecil Street Toronto, ON, M5T 1N2 Canada (map)
+• Wild Seed Centre for Art & Activism 24 Cecil Street Toronto, ON, M5T 1N2 Canada (map)

-Black Pledge is excited to bring together some of the country’s incredibly skilled and talented artists and teachers for day long workshops.
-Participants can choose one workshop per day.
-These workshops are exclusively for Black creatives with a relationship to performance.
 Compassion care funds for child care, transportation or other needs are available courtesy of Balancing Act.
 Participants can indicate if they need the compassion fund in the registration form.
 Lunch will be provided.
 Email ggrant@theblackpledge.ca for the promo code for no cost registration

 REGISTER